mvolkmann/blog/src/neovim.md

 For the best Node.js support, enter `npm install -g neovim`.

-TODO: Should you do this?
+TODO: Should you do the following or is the default configuration good enough?

 For better snippet support, create the file `~/.config/nvim/lua/user/plugins/luasnip.lua` containing the following: